fhausmann/deepgrp_reproducibility/README.rst

 +-------------------+-------------------+-----------------------------------------------------------------+

-The performance and benchmarking results can be downloaded as json files from `results`__.
+The performance and benchmarking results can be downloaded as JSON files from `results`__.
 All trained models can be found at `models`__.

 .. __: https://github.com/fhausmann/deepgrp_reproducibility/blob/master/results